turketwh/syllabi/semester/fall_2025/CSC301/calendar.md

 ### Practicals

 All practicals are due at 11:59pm on the due date.
-See the *course policies and resources* document for information on the *late work policy*.
+You have a total of 96 hours of "extra time" to use across all the practicals (if you use all 96 hours of "extra time" on the first practical, there is no extra time on the remaining practicals).

 | Date Released | Date Due | Event |
 | :--: | :--: | :--: |